Sibfords Millennium Pageant

 This small north Oxfordshire community has reflected the development of life in rural England from Early Roman times through to the start of the third millennium.
 Names and locations have revealed a wealth of history and formed the basis of research that led to the creation of this exciting project.

 The pageant took place in June 2000 with three performances in the evenings of 22nd, 23rd and 24th.
-A sloping site at the rear of Greenacres and to the west of Wheathills provided and ideal amphitheatre.
+A sloping site at the rear of Greenacres and to the west of Wheathills provided an ideal amphitheatre.
 133 people were involved in the production, either acting, backstage or in administration roles.
+There is a lot more information in the official programme as 2-page spreads or for small screens as single pages.